FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 2. Run SUSHI again.
 The error about missing snapshots should no longer be displayed.

 {{% alert title="Tip" color="success" %}}
 You can see a list of the available Firely Terminal versions [here](https://www.nuget.org/packages/Firely.Terminal#versions-body-tab).
-Version than 2.5.0-beta-7 or higher is recommended.
-Version 2.4.2 is not recommended because it contains a bug in the snapshot generator that adversely affects SUSHI processing.
-{{% /alert %}}

-{{% alert title="Note" color="info" %}}
-For Firely Terminal versions prior to 3.1.0, use the command `bake` instead of `inflate` (e.g. `fhir bake --package <packagename>`).
+Version 3.1.0 or higher is required to use the `inflate` command.
+Versions prior to 3.1.0 offer similar functionality via a `bake` command, but they are no longer recommended.
 {{% /alert %}}

 ## SUSHI Outputs